AllyOR/AllyOR/README.md

 - 💻 Some projects: https://wlo.link/@AllyOR.
 - ⚡ Fun fact: I love every kind of art.

-And after all of this...
+And after all of this..
 This can be a beginning.
 Here we are and here we go

 [Instagram](https://www.instagram.com/sonny_orellana/) ||